A vehicle crossing (vehicle crossover) is the part of a driveway which spans from the property boundary to the edge of the road.

 Crossovers are the landowner’s responsibility.
 Construction is at the property owner’s expense and must be carried out to the Council’s standards, subject to a permit.
 When installing a new driveway, landowner's must also pay for any modifications to Council assets (e.g. paths and kerb).
 The property owner is responsible for safety maintaining the driveway and immediate surrounds.

-In an urban situation, the Council retains management responsibility for any footpaths and kerb and channel.
+In an urban area, the Council retains management responsibility for any footpaths and kerb and channel.
 The landowner has management responsibility for the rest of the crossover even though it is within the road reserve.
 Where there is no footpath or kerb and channel, the landowner is responsible for the entire crossover from road edge to property line.

 In rural areas where there is no footpath or kerb and channel, the landowner is responsible for the entire driveway.
 This includes any culverts required for roadside drainage under the driveway.
 Any work to be carried out within the road reserve must be carried out to Council Standards.